-At Longacre we provide full-time supervised education for learners of compulsory school age which gives learners experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.
+At Longacre we provide full-time supervised education for learners of compulsory school agewhich gives learners experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.
 In order to achieve this, the curriculum for pupils in Key Stage 1 and 2 is based upon the National Curriculum and/or Common Entrance requirements and comprises:

 - Linguistic Education Focusing on developing pupils' communication, listening, speaking, reading and writing skills.
 Lessons are conducted in English.
 French is also taught through specialist lessons. - Mathematical Education Helping pupils' ability to recognise patterns in number, shape and space.
 The knowledge of mathematics is developed through investigative learning, problem solving and discussion. - Scientific Education Increasing the pupils' knowledge and understanding of nature, materials and forces and with developing the skills in a process of enquiry.
 This includes observing, forming hypotheses, conducting experiments and recording findings. - Technological Education Learning skills in Computing lessons that are used across the curriculum to plan, design, communicate and evaluate ideas.
 The cross curricular use of iPads develops pupils' computing skills.
-Online is regularly reviewed in computing lessons and shared with parents. - Aesthetic and Creative Education Looking at the processes of making, composing and inventing most notably in Art and Design Technology, Music and Drama. - Physical Developing coordination and tactical skills through Physical Education and Games lessons.
-A knowledge of the basic principles of fitness and health are also covered. - Human and Social Learning how human action has influenced events and the environment we currently live in and this culminates in an Empty Classroom Day for each year group across an academic year.
-Humanities, Forest School and Philosophy for Children (P4C) make significant contributions to this area alongside Religious Education which promotes spiritual, moral, social and cultural development.
+Online is regularly reviewed in computing lessons and shared with parents.
+In years 4-6 pupils also have a weekly design engineering lesson. - Aesthetic and Creative Education Looking at the processes of making, composing and inventing most notably in Art and Design Technology, Music and Drama. - Physical Developing coordination and tactical skills through Physical Education and Games lessons.
+A knowledge of the basic principles of fitness and health re also covered. - Human and Social Learning how human action has influenced events and the environment we currently live in and this culminates in an Empty Classroom Day for each year group across an academic year.
+Humanities and Forest School make significant contributions to this area alongside Religious Education which promotes spiritual, moral, social and cultural development.
 A balance of different faiths are covered in each year group.
-Half termly P4C focus days are scheduled in conjunction with the Director of Studies to build on relevant themes and topics; these seek to develop our 7Cs and foster an enquiry-based approach to learning.
-Personal, Social and Health Education (PSHE) aims to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and developing tolerance and understanding towards each other whatever their back ground.
-This area is underpinned by the school's aims and ethos 'The Longacre Way' and implemented through assemblies, the Form and House

-System as well as other activities such as the School Council, Eco Council and Prefect responsibilities.
+Through these subjects we seek to develop our 7Cs and foster an enquiry-based approach to learning.
+Personal, Social and Health Education (PSHE) aims to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and developing tolerance and understanding towards each other whatever their background.
+This area is underpinned by the school's aims and ethos 'The Longacre Way' and implemented through assemblies, the Form and House system as well as other activities such as the School Council, Eco Council and Prefectresponsibilities.